 Alleys provide an opportunity for green stormwater infrastructure.
-Their lower vehicle volumes and designs lend themselves well to pervious pavement options such as grass pave or recycled materials.
+Their lower vehicle volumes and designs lend themselves well to pervice pavement options such as grass pave or recycled materials.
 A green alley would also serve as a transition from the right-of-way to the park and capture some of the rainwater before it enters the park.
-The green alley will not reduce parking and selected surface materials must be strong enough to support a garbage truck.
+The green alley would not reduce paiking and selected surface materials must be strong enough to support a garbage truck.